cloudfoundry/bpm-release/docs/runtime.md

 `/var/vcap/store` directories are currently permitted.
 Specifying paths which are not inside this directory will cause the job to fail to start.

+> **Warning:** bpm will not unmount shared volumes.
+It is therefore the
+> author's responsibility to unmount, likely in a `post-stop` script.
+Special
+> care should be taken to ensure subpaths of `/var/vcap/store` are unmounted, as
+> mounted paths here may cause issues when BOSH manages persistent disks.

 ## `monit` Workarounds

 There are various `monit` quirks that bpm attempts to hide or smooth over.